ToyotaInfoTech/RAMN/docs/hardware/body.rst

 The rotation of the key selects a point from a `voltage divider <https://en.wikipedia.org/wiki/Voltage_divider>`_ (Position 1 -> 0V, Position 2 -> 1.65V, Position 3 -> 3.3V), which is measured by an ADC on the ECU.
 A `TVS diode <https://en.wikipedia.org/wiki/Transient-voltage-suppression_diode>`_ is used for ESD protection, since the key is expected to be manipulated by the user.

-.. note:: Originally, we selected the `60538 (M1 Series) <https://jp.rs-online.com/web/p/key-switches/0332571/>`_ from Saia Burgess, which arguably looks better and is more challenging for lock-pickers.
-Unfortunately, that component is not easy to find as of 2021.
-During our testing, we also had the issue of the component breaking and creating a short-circuit on the 3V3 line.

 Lights
 ------